aeonSolutions/PCB-Prototyping-Catalogue/README.md

 **Be supportive of my dedication and work towards technology education and buy me a cup of coffee.
 Link below.**

 ## Firmware Download / Burner
-one can use the PCB in the repository [AeonLabs-MCU-Burner-USB-to-UART-TTL](https://github.com/aeonSolutions/AeonLabs-MCU-Burner-USB-to-UART-TTL) to program AeonLabs's PCBs.
+To make any of the available PCBs here running as intented is needed to download into a binary program.
+Anyone can use the PCB available on this repository [AeonLabs-MCU-Burner-USB-to-UART-TTL](https://github.com/aeonSolutions/AeonLabs-MCU-Burner-USB-to-UART-TTL) to fabricate a USB to UART MCU program downloader.

 ## Liked one of my PCB assemblies ?
 Get a Free PCB for yourself
 Send me your Device or hardware and i will design a custom PCB for it.
 Free of charge.
 Contact-me on WhatsApp or email for more info.